davekinkead/thesis/chapters/03-questioning-the-jury-theory/lit-review.md

 > (better) one are even.

+## Miller, N.R., 1986.
+Information, electorates, and democracy: Some extensions and interpretations of the Condorcet Jury Theorem.
+In: Grofman, B., Owen, G. (Eds.), Information Pooling and Group Decision Making: Proceedings of the Second University of California, Irvine.
+Conference on Political Economy.
+JAI Press, Greenwich, pp. 173–192.

 ## Majority Systems and the Condorcet Jury Theorem

 @Boland, P. J., 1989, “Majority systems and the Condorcet jury theorem.”
 Statistician, 38: 181–189.